cloud-elements/devportal/docs/elements/eloqua/tips.md

 ## Custom Objects

-* Cloud Elements stores Eloqua custom object field IDs during instance creation.
-If the custom Eloqua object is ever edited in Eloqua, users will need to re-authenticate their instance so that CE can store the most up-to-date representation of the Eloqua custom objects.
+Cloud Elements stores Oracle Eloqua custom object field IDs during instance creation.
+If the custom Oracle Eloqua object is ever edited in Oracle Eloqua, users will need to re-authenticate their instance so that CE can store the most up-to-date representation of the Oracle Eloqua custom objects.